-- Slide the condensate drain pan back into the unit, align the drain support with the grommeted opening in the rear support panel and push until the support is seated in the grommet. - 8.
+- 6. Plug the original condensate drain opening with a field supplied 3/4" NPT plug. - 7.
+Slide the condensate drain pan back into the unit, align the drain support with the grommeted opening in the rear support panel and push until the support is seated in the grommet. - 8.
 Replace the front support panel by aligning the panel with tabs in the raceway.
 Align the plugged condensate drain pan coupling in the grommeted hole as the panel is put in place. - 9.
 Replace evaporator access panel and supply air access panels.

 A condensate trap must be installed at the unit due to the drain connection being on the "negative pressure" side of the fan.
-Install the P-Trap using the guidelines in Figure 40, p.
-36.
+Install the P-Trap using the guidelines in Figure 37, p.
+34.

-A condensate drain line must be connected to the p-trap.
+A condensate drain line must be connected to the P-Trap.
 Pitch the drain lines at least 1/2 inch for every 10 feet of horizontal run to assure proper condensate flow.
-Do not allow the horizontal run to sag causing a possible double-trap condition which could result in condensate backup due to "air lock".
+Do not allow the horizontal run to sag causing a possible doubletrap condition which could result in condensate backup due to "air lock".

-Figure 40.
+Figure 37.
 Condensate trap installation